vedanthirekar/Glassify/PRODUCT.md

 **Urge Surfing Win Rate** — progress ring showing % of pauses where the urge passed *"11 of 14 breathing pauses — you chose not to open the app."*

+**Streak Counter** — consecutive days with zero reactive opens

 **LLM Weekly Narrative** — anonymised stats sent to Claude, personalised insight returned:
 *"This week you made 31 attempts.
 18 happened after 9pm.
 Your mood dropped after 12 of those 18 sessions — that's a pattern worth paying attention to.
 Your best days were Tuesday and Thursday."*
 This is what a therapist would say.
 Concrete, specific, non-judgmental.

+### Settings Panel
+- Personal note: "What am I trying to build?" — shared as context with Claude
+- Triggers field: "What pulls me in most?" — informs the AI evaluation
+- Per-app daily time limits (15 min – 2 hrs) for each social app
+- Shows the user exactly what Claude will know about them before each session
+- Stored in localStorage

 ### Privacy-First Design
 - All session data stored in localStorage — nothing persists on any server
 - Reason text is never stored server-side; only anonymised category counts sent for narrative
 - No user accounts, no tracking, no external analytics
 - Emergency override always available
+- "Clear Session History" in the analytics dashboard resets all local data

 ---